WHY THEY TRY TO FIX YOU

 “People really only believe in what they’ve seen before.”

 How true this is.
-Social scientists indicate that we unconsciously look and listen to confirm what we already think or believe.
-Annie Duke writes that we frequently form beliefs without vetting them and continue to believe them even when we receive corrections.[i]
-These propensities can interfere with you being heard when your experiences are different from others’ preconceived opinions.
+Social scientists agree; they indicate that you unconsciously look and listen to confirm what you already think or believe.
+Annie Duke writes that we frequently form beliefs without examination and continue to believe them even when we receive corrections.[i]
+This tendency may interfere with you being heard when your experience is different from others’ preconceived opinions about a partner.

-Another issue lies in how people perceive those who have been victimized.
+Another issue lies in how people perceive victims of abuse.
 Malcolm Gladwell in The Tipping Point[ii] says there is a blind spot in how we process information called the Fundamental Attribution Error.
-This describes a mistake people make in overestimating the importance of character traits over context.
-When people know about abuse, they assume this means the victim is always helpless.
-They don’t recognize that you respond differently to an abusive person than you do in other situations.
-This explains why they may relate to you as if you aren’t capable of making choices on your own.
+This describes a mistake people make by focusing on traits such as helplessness or submission over the situation you are in.
+When a victim displays those traits with an abuser, others may assume this means the victim is always helpless.
+They don’t recognize that you often respond differently to an abusive person than you do in other situations.
+This explains why they try to fix you, as if you aren’t capable of making choices on your own.

-I also believe that when people don’t believe victims’ stories, sometimes it’s because you are so articulate and assertive with them.
-This difficulty in recognizing both victimization and strengths is attributed to a “reducing valve” by Walter Mischel.[iii]
-When we see one pattern of behavior, such as submission, we have trouble giving credence to other behaviors, such as independence and competence, or vice versa.
+I also believe that when people don’t believe victims’ stories, sometimes it’s because you are articulate and assertive with them.
+Again, they aren’t taking into account the power imbalance with an abuser, so do not recognize that you also have strengths.
+Difficulty recognizing both victimization and strength is attributed to a “reducing valve” by Walter Mischel.[iii]
+When you see one pattern of behavior, such as submission, you have trouble giving credence to other behaviors, such as independence and competence.

-The July 2011 report “Creating Safety by Asking ‘What Makes People Vulnerable?’”[iv] speaks of the culture of compliance with disabled people, but I believe this applies to able-bodied victims as well.
-Compliance becomes a survival strategy in coercively controlling relationships.
-However, it increases vulnerability to other victimizations.
-Your coping strategy can lead you to be compliant with other people even when it’s not in your best interests.
+Compliance is a survival strategy in coercively controlling relationships.
+The July 2011 report “Creating Safety by Asking ‘What Makes People Vulnerable?’”[iv] speaks of the culture of compliance with disabled people, but I believe it applies to able-bodied victims as well.
+However, compliance backfires later if it leads you to be compliant with other people even when it’s not in your best interests.

-However, the catch 22 sometimes with helpers is they expect those seeking help will be compliant, accepting their direction without listening to what their thoughts, feelings, needs, and wants are.
-Therefore, if you don’t accept their direction, you are seen as resistant rather than competent to decide what’s best.
+The catch 22 with helpers is they may expect those seeking help to be compliant and accept their direction without taking into account your situation.
+If you don’t accept their direction, you may be seen as resistant instead of competent to decide what’s best for you.

 The report also identifies another reason people don’t believe victims: a failure to imagine.